abdalmjeds2000/abdalmjeds2000/README.md

-- 👋 Hi, I’m @abdalmjed_skaik
+- 👋 Hi, I’m @abdalmjed_skaik.
-- 👀 I’m interested in Graphics & Web Design
+- 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning Javascrip & ReactJS.
+- 🌱 I’m currently learning ReactJS.
-- 📫 How to reach me -facebook,twitter,whatsapp-
+- 📫 How to reach me -twitter,whatsapp-

 <!---
 abdalmjeds2000/abdalmjeds2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.